nextcloud/documentation/admin_manual/configuration_files/external_storage/smb.rst

 SMB/CIFS
 ========

-ownCloud can connect to Windows file servers or other SMB compatible servers with this backend.
+ownCloud can connect to Windows file servers or other SMB-compatible servers with the SMB/CIFS backend.

 .. note:: The SMB/CIFS backend requires ``smbclient`` to be installed on the
           ownCloud server.
 This should be included any any Linux distribution.